-Eve Main is an Associate Professor in the School of Nursing at WKU.
+Eve Main is a Professor in the School of Nursing at WKU.
 She obtained her Bachelor of Science in Nursing in 1984 from WKU, her Master of Science in Nursing – Family Nurse Practitioner concentration in 1997 from Spalding University, and her Doctor of Nursing Practice from the University of Kentucky in 2010.

 Dr. Main is the Coordinator for the DNP program.
 Her teaching experience began as a part-time instructor in the graduate program at WKU in 2001 and she began teaching full-time in 2002.
 She currently teaches Primary Care of the Adult/Child, Evidence Based Practice, Technology in Healthcare, and Biostatistics.
 She continues to work part-time as an ARNP in the community.